asahidari/gyrovector_hyperbolic_b3d/README.md

 ![Example of the node tree 2](./images/gyrovector_hyperbolic_icosahedron_screen_shot.png)
 ### animation nodes

-Usage is similar to the sverchok's node.
+Usage for animation nodes is similar to the sverchok's node.
 So the details in animation nodes are skipped.

 ## Requirements